 Company That Got Bum Rap Because of Name Holds Contest for New One

-Since the mid-1950s, the company has been making expensive custom seals, gaskets, bearings and the like from Teflon and related plastics - materials known as fluorocarbons.
+Since the mid-1950s, his company has made expensive custom seals, gaskets, bearings and the like from Teflon and related plastics - materials known as fluorocarbons.

-The products are used by a number of big companies - Whirlpool Corp., Caterpillar Inc., Boeing Co. - and every space shuttle that roars off the launch pad has $100,000 in Fluorocarbon seals aboard.
+The products are used by a number of big companies - Whirlpool Corp., Caterpillar Inc., Boeing Co., Navistar - and every space shuttle that roars off the launch pad has $100,000 in Fluorocarbon seals aboard.

 ″A lot of the investors thought that was the business we were in,″ Churm said.